hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Menu:      :menuselection:`Strip --> Apply Scale`
    :Shortcut:  :kbd:`Ctrl-A`

-Apply the scale of the selected NLA-strips to their referenced Actions.
+Applies the scale of the selected strips to their referenced actions.

 .. _bpy.ops.nla.clear_scale: